rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="5.285.31.5">5.285.31.5</a> Make a note on distribution statement if any of the original details relating to the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [5.25.31.1](/DCRMR/ppdm/Distribution-statement/#5.25.31.1)).

-## 5.285.32 Notes from Place of distribution
+## 5.285.32 Note on place of distribution

 <a name="5.285.32.1">5.285.32.1</a> Make a note on distribution statement if the manifestation is issued in more than one physical part, and the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) changes in the course of publication by giving the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) of the later part(s) (see [5.26.34.1](/DCRMR/ppdm/Place-of-distribution/#5.26.34.1)).